Are You Caught in a Foreign Crisis?

 - 1-202-501-4444 (From Overseas)

-The best way to help those affected by a disaster abroad is to make a monetary donation to a reputable humanitarian organization that is working in the affected region.
-The U.S. Agency for International Development's (USAID) How to Help website provides ways to identify organizations that make the most of monetary or material donations.
+If you want to help disaster survivors in a foreign country, it’s best to donate to a trusted humanitarian group working in that area.
+Visit the U.S. Agency for International Development's (USAID) How to Help page to learn about groups that make the most of cash or material donations.